ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 wishes to connect to.
 On the HPCC cluster it needs to be saved in a file located under this location of your home directory: `~/.ssh/authorized_keys`.
-The upload can be performed with an sFTP/SCP GUI app like the one built into MobaXterm or FileZilla (see GUI section).
+The upload can be performed with an sFTP/SCP GUI app like the one built into MobaXterm or FileZilla (see GUI section below).
 The following shows how to upload the private SSH key from the command-line in MobaXterm to the HPCC cluster using the `scp` command.
-Here it is important that users replace `<username>` with their own username on the HPCC cluster.
+In these commands it is important that users replace `<username>` with their own username on the HPCC cluster.
 Importantly, only one of the two following commands should be used.
 The first one should be used if an `authorized_keys` file doesn't exist yet, _e.g._ when a user configures SSH key accees on the HPCC system for the first time.
 The second one should